novaesdavi/ingresso_func_incluir_cadastro_filme/README.md

 You can invoke the tool using the following command: dotnet-lambda-test-tool-6.0 Tool 'amazon.lambda.testtool-6.0' (version '0.15.2') was successfully installed.<br />

- attach their debuggers to this tool  on dotnet-lambda-test-tool-6.0 process
+ Attach the debuggers to this tool on dotnet-lambda-test-tool-6.0 process